Mahlet-Inc/hobbits/docs/index.md

  - TCP Data: import bits by listening for TCP data on a specified port, or export bits to a TCP server at a specified address

-## Templates
+## Batches

-When a user develops a sequence of operations that they want to perform frequently, they can save it as a "Template" and perform it later with a single step.
-Templates can also be used to process bits on the command line with the hobbits-runner CLI.
+When a user develops a sequence of operations that they want to perform frequently, they can save it as a "Batch" and perform it later with a single step.
+Batches can also be used to process bits on the command line with the hobbits-runner CLI.

 ## Technical Architecture